ongres/stackgres/doc/content/en/06-crd-reference/07-sgdistributedlogs/_index.md

  distributed logs cluster it will forward all logs from different sources to the distributed logs cluster.
 Under the hood, distributed log cluster use a SGCluster, therefore the distributed log cluster could be receive SQL queries in a *postgres-util* fashion but not with it.

-For more information about distributed log usage please review the [Distributed Log Cluster Administration Guide](/administration/cluster/distributedlogs/)
+For more information about distributed log usage, please check out the [Distributed Logs Manual]({{% relref "04-administration-guide/09-distributed-logs" %}}).

 ___

 **Kind:** SGDistributedLogs